-We will determine an appropriate time for one of our caring staff to get with you to arrange the funeral or memorial service.
+We will determine an appropriate time for one of our caring staff to meet with you to arrange the funeral or memorial service.

 What do I Do when someone passes away in Hospital?

-The family will need to contact the funeral director and ensure that they are okay for a transfer to be made.
+You will need to contact us and inform us when you are okay for a transfer to be made.

 Having spoken with the family, we organise and ensure the correct paperwork is completed in order to arrange the transfer of your loved one into our care.

-Once the relevant hospital paperwork, including a certificate signed by the doctor, is ready, we will transfer your loved one into our care.
+Once the relevant hospital paperwork, including a certificate signed by the doctor is ready, and we have a signed authorisation from the family, we will transfer your loved one into our care.

-One of our team will contact the family to determine a time to make arrangements for the funeral.
+One of our team will contact you to determine a time and location to meet and make arrangements for the funeral.

 What do I Do when someone Passes Away at a Nursing Home?

-At the time of passing, the family will be the first to be notified and informed.
+At the time of passing, the family will be the first to be notified and informed by the home.
 The nursing staff, with the approval of the family, will contact us if we were the nominated funeral home.